 A gorgeous (and expensive) stone and tile dove cote.

-A lot of companies build small cedar portable sheds and garages to order that can be modified with screened in porches, extra windows for light, cupolas, and entrance and exit doors for the birds.
+A lot of companies build small portable cedar sheds to order that can be modified with screened in porches, extra windows for light, cupolas, and entrance and exit doors for the birds.
 On the farm you may have an old brooder house or stone shed or garage that can be utilized.
 Organic spray foam insulation can help moderate temperatures inside throughout the year, and electrification can be extremely helpful.
 Do you need all of these things?
 No, you don’t.
 What you DO need is a building safe and secure from varmints and with adequate light and ventilation – that’s the bare minimum.

 A little garden shed ready to be converted to a Seraphim loft.